saltdrew/saltdrew/README.md

 **Andrew Bell**

-Graduate from the University of Bath with BSc Computer Science
+Graduate from the University of Bath with BSc in Computer Science

 Experienced in Python, C, Java, C#(.NET) and C++.